KDAB/KDAlgorithms/Documentation/algorithms.md

 <a name="sort_by">sort_by / sorted_by</a>
 ------------------------------------------
 **sort** may take a second parameter, which is the predicate for sorting.
-However, in many situations you simply have a container of struct and want to sort it, by one of the members of the struct.
+However, in many situations you simply have a container of struct, and want to sort it by one of the members of the struct.
 This is exactly what **sort_by** does.

 ```